hcarnes/hcarnes.github.io/_posts/2018-10-27-git-or-treat.markdown

 For this post, I'll share a couple of tricks (or treats, depending on how your look at it) 🎃 I've learned on how to troubleshoot problems by investigating commit histories.
 If you are just learning Git or if you already have they basics down, I think it would be helpful to be familiar with these Git "tricks".

-##  Trick 1 - Sifting through old commits
+##  Trick 1 - Sifting through old commits, like bones

 If you are working with an unfamiliar codebase, it's helpful to be able to look back at these ghosts and see what changed and how it changed.